ncbi/ribovore/00README.txt

 If this command returns '/bin/bash', then update your .bashrc file.
 If this command returns'/bin/csh' or '/bin/tcsh' then update your .cshrc file.

-The 4 lines to add to your .bashrc file:
+The 5 lines to add to your .bashrc file:
 -----------
-export RIBODIR="<full path to directory where you have the ribotyper code>" export EPNOPTDIR="/panfs/pan1/dnaorg/ssudetection/code/epn-options" export PERL5LIB="$RIBODIR:$PERL5LIB" export PATH="$RIBODIR:$PATH"
+export RIBODIR="<full path to directory where you have the ribotyper code>" export EPNOPTDIR="/panfs/pan1/dnaorg/ssudetection/code/epn-options" export EPNOFILEDIR="/panfs/pan1/dnaorg/ssudetection/code/epn-ofile" export PERL5LIB="$RIBODIR:$PERL5LIB" export PATH="$RIBODIR:$PATH"
 -----------

-The 4 lines to add to your .cshrc file:
+The 5 lines to add to your .cshrc file:
 -----------
-setenv RIBODIR "<full path to directory in which you have the ribotyper code" setenv EPNOPTDIR "/panfs/pan1/dnaorg/ssudetection/code/epn-options" setenv PERL5LIB "$RIBODIR":"$PERL5LIB" setenv PATH "$RIBODIR":"$PATH"
+setenv RIBODIR "<full path to directory in which you have the ribotyper code" setenv EPNOPTDIR "/panfs/pan1/dnaorg/ssudetection/code/epn-options" setenv EPNOFILEDIR "/panfs/pan1/dnaorg/ssudetection/code/epn-ofile" setenv PERL5LIB "$RIBODIR":"$PERL5LIB" setenv PATH "$RIBODIR":"$PATH"
 -----------